education and events

 Webinar Series

-PHTA brings experts directly to you through our webinar series.
+PHTA brings experts directly to you through our free weekly webinar series.
 Register for upcoming webinars or listen to past recorded webinars.

 Looking for past recordings of the California Pool & Spa Association (CPSA) webinar series?
 Click here.